What Is Full Coverage Car Insurance in Florida?

 Full Coverage Car Insurance Cost by Age in Florida

-Young drivers in Florida pay $6,378 annually for full coverage car insurance, more than double the $2,718 adult rate.
+Young drivers in Florida pay $6,378 a year for full coverage car insurance, more than double the $2,718 adult rate.
 Insurers charge higher premiums for drivers under 25 because they statistically cause more accidents and file more claims.
-Senior drivers pay $3,523 annually, more than adults due to age-related reaction time and vision changes.
-Understanding car insurance rates by age helps families budget for teenage drivers.
+Senior drivers pay $3,523 a year, more than adults due to age-related reaction time and vision changes.
+Adding a teen to a family policy costs less than a separate standalone policy in most cases.

 Young Drivers$532$6,378